 Francis of Assissi was born in 1181.
 He was the son of a wealthy merchant, and spent much of his youth living a very materialistic (putting importance on having things, buying things, and spending money) life.
 He did not think of others and lived only for himself and his own fun.

 In 1204, Francis went off to war as a soldier for Assissi.
 He had a vision there, and lost his desire for worldly things.
 When he returned home, he gave up his wealth and treasures, began preaching in the streets, and developed a following.
 He founded an order of monks, who lived with no worldly pleasures.
-He cared for the poor, but also for animals and the world God had created.
-He saw the animals and plants as something good that God had created, and that we should take care of because it is from God.
+Living a life caring for the poor, and also for animals and the world God had created, he saw the animals and plants as something good that God had created, and that we should take care of because it is from God.
 He often preached to animals.

 When Francis died, it is said that birds came to be with him on his deathbed.
 Francis lived a simple life, but found that in the end, he was not alone.
 Many Christian traditions recognize Francis of Assissi as a Saint.

-Activity: It is the first day of Spring!
+Activity: Enjoy the coming of Spring!
 God for a walk in nature and look at the things God created.
 You can also plant some seeds in honor of St. Francis today.

 Elijah was a prophet during the 9th century BC.
 Elijah lived a life of miracles.
 God gave him messages for the people, which he delivered.
 During famine and drought, God fed Elijah by having ravens bring him food.
 (1 Kings 17.)
 Elijah raised a boy from the dead.
 (1 Kings 17.)
 Elijah challenged the followers of a false God and showed the nation that there was One True God.
 (1 Kings 18.)
 God fed him yet again in the wilderness.
 (1 Kings 19.)
 Elijah heard the still, small voice of God in the wilderness.
 (1 Kings 19.)
 Elijah pointed out the wickedness people tried to hide.
 (1 Kings 21.)
 He called down fire from heaven.
 (2 Kings 1.)
 When it came time for Elijah to die, well, he didn’t.
 A fiery chariot with horses came and took Elijah to heaven in a windstorm.
 (1 Kings 2.)